 ** PHONE NUMBER 805-289-8661 **

 Jury service is one jury trial or one day of service.
 If you are not assigned to a courtroom at the end of your first day of appearance, you will have completed your jury service for one year.
-If you are assigned to a courtroom, once the trial has concluded and you have been excused, your jury service will be completed for one year.
+If you are assigned to a courtroom, at the end of the day, you will need to return at the Judicial Officer's direction until you are excused or the trial has concluded.

 Public walk-in window hours: 8:00 a.m. to 5:00 p.m.

 Students: Students are not exempt from jury duty.
 Students may postpone jury service to the next school break.
-This request may be completed by clicking Respond Online, by e-mail, by phone, or by mail.
+This request may be completed by clicking RESPOND ONLINE, by phone, or by mail.

 If you do not schedule a specific day and wish to remain on call for your scheduled week, check this page or call our main number (805) 289-8661 after 4:00 p.m. beginning the Friday before your scheduled week to determine if your group has been called in.

-Continue to call each business day after 4:00 p.m. until your group number is called or the week has ended.
-If your group is called in, please report at 8:00 a.m. on the next business day.
-Bring your summons or postcard with you.
-If your group number is not called by the end of your summons week, you have completed your service for one year.
+If your group is called in, report at the appearance time listed by your group.
+Check each business day after 4:00 p.m. until your group is called or the week has ended.
+If your group is not called by the end of your summons week, your service is completed for one year.